Verizon Wireless Introduces Mobile MessengerSM

 Let Your Fingers Do The Talking With Two-Way Text Messaging

-Beginning today, Verizon Wireless customers in greater Denver, Colorado Springs and Fort Collins can enjoy Mobile MessengerSM, the company's new two-way text messaging service.
+Verizon Wireless customers in Puget Sound area communities, including Bellingham, Seattle, Bellevue, Tacoma and Olympia, now have access to Mobile MessengerSM, the company's new two-way text messaging service.

-"Swapping messages via wireless handsets is quickly catching on as users get accustomed to the convenience, flexibility and enjoyment two-way text messaging offers," said Marni Walden, regional president for Verizon Wireless in the Mountain region.
+"Swapping messages via wireless handsets is quickly catching on as users get accustomed to the convenience, flexibility and enjoyment two-way text messaging offers," said Kelley Kurtzman, Verizon Wireless' regional president in the Pacific Northwest.
 "Mobile Messenger is fun and functional, giving users the ability to keep in touch without having a long conversation."